kent-map/dickens/docs/mobile-landscapes.md

 The three flights of stairs proved to be an interesting challenge, but healthier than using the lift.
 The real problem was that the volumes of letters are extremely heavy - and did we mention there were twelve of them?
 Didn’t Dickens have anything else to do with his time?
 But it just so happens that he really, really liked Broadstairs.
 Lucky neither of us is writing a PhD on Canterbury (which barely gets a mention).
 Oh.
 Clearly it was time for lunch and further immersive research into pies.

 Revived and reanimated (for one of us at least elderflower jelly would become a symbol of all that is worth having in this life) we set off to find Dr Strong’s house, which we knew was on Lady Wootton’s Green because we’d read it somewhere.
 Although clearly not in the 1928
-''[Canterbury] and Charles Dickens'', which could have told us that the whole idea was ‘absurd’.
+''[Canterbury](/dickens-canterbury) and Charles Dickens'', which could have told us that the whole idea was ‘absurd’.

 With hindsight, a recurring feature of these expeditions was our enthusiasm for engaging passersby in conversation, something in the manner of the ancient mariner.
 As a rule they treated us as harmless eccentrics, which made us feel more than ever like Aunt Betsey and Mr Dick.
 But on this occasion an old man kindly got off his bike and directed us immediately and with confidence  to the very spot where Dr Strong’s dictionary took shape.
 We all stared in awe for a while, took it in turns to identify conclusive architectural features and pontificate – we had, surely we all felt this, been drawn together in a shared experience that we would not lightly forget.
 It only occurred to us some weeks later that we had no idea who it was we’d been talking to and no reason whatsoever to believe that we had been looking at the right house.